 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS R does not offer wifi capability.
+In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 800D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Canon 800D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.